UmangDalvadi/Hacktoberfest-2023/README.md

 **For Upload your code**

-- Follow same steps as above but this time add your file in `Upload Your Code` folder and push it.
+- Follow same steps as above but this time add your file in `Upload Your Code/<appropriate-folder-according-to-your-code>/` folder and push it.

 **⭐ Star this repo**